0xOpenBytes/OpenWeather/README.md

 ### Regenerate the project

-    swish xcodeproj
+    spx xcodeproj

 ### Pushing to the App Store

 This script expects `APPLE_TEAM_ID`, `APPLOADER_USERNAME` and `APPLOADER_PASSWORD` to be present in the environment.

 It doesn't have to stay that way.
-Modify `Swish/Sources/appstore/Secrets.swift` to use an API key, or perhaps fetch credentials from a password manager like 1Password using [Sh1Password](https://github.com/FullQueueDeveloper/Sh1Password).
+Modify `SPX/Sources/appstore/Secrets.swift` to use an API key, or perhaps fetch credentials from a password manager like 1Password using [Sh1Password](https://github.com/FullQueueDeveloper/Sh1Password).

 When that's settled, you can run

-    swish appstore
+    spx appstore